Campaspe Working Dogs – Tully Williams

 Border Collies or not?

 Personally, I don’t see much value in so-called “pure breeds” in the working dog.
 In all of the working “breeds” there is a huge variation in every area, including colour, coat length, size, shape, temperament, intelligence and working instincts.
-About the only commonality is some degree of shared ancestory, although the modern Kelpie is fairly standardized in colour and type.
+About the only commonality is some degree of shared ancestory, although the modern Kelpie is fairly standardized in colour and type (the old Kelpie was not).

 So I see little value in breeds.
 The modern “border collie” is far removed from the original dogs bred in the border regions of the UK, and the modern “kelpie” is far removed from the original dogs of that breed, both in generations and generally also in working style and type.